rodcoffani/tdd-app/README.md

+    ![Image](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fblog.ippon.tech%2Fcontent%2Fimages%2F2018%2F08%2FTDD_Graphic.jpg&f=1&nofb=1)

 # TDD-app
-This is a project based on a Rocketseat's video about TDD, for the purpose of studying.\
+This is a project based on a Rocketseat's video about TDD, for the purpose of studying.
-    ![Image](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fblog.ippon.tech%2Fcontent%2Fimages%2F2018%2F08%2FTDD_Graphic.jpg&f=1&nofb=1)

 ## Prerequisites
-You will need a database, docker (or Postgres) installed
+You will need a database, docker (or Postgres) installed.

 ## First steps
   - Install packages \